sinarionn/ReusableView/README.md

 ```

 ## Usage

+Extend your class with one of the following protocols and get .viewModel property for free. )
+Each viewModel change will release previous subscriptions (by releasing previous disposeBag) call `onUpdate` method again.

 **NonReusableViewProtocol** - if your view should not be reused.
 All next attempts to set viewModel will only call onAttemptToReuse method.